Self-Identities

 Lets Get Visible

-Dr Kate is a Feminist Criminologist & Associate Professor, who specialises in women who are serving long or life sentences.
+Dr. Kate is a Feminist Criminologist & Associate Professor, who specialises in women who are serving long or life sentences.
 Dr Kate is also a documentary and podcast producer.
 In this episode we talk about women who are ageing in prison.
 We do not discuss their violent crimes and focus on ageing for women who are serving sentences into later life.

 Available On